FabricMC/fabric-docs/develop/class-tweakers/enum-extension.md

 Even if you are using the correct Loader version as a Gradle dependency, you must explicitly depend on at least version 0.19.0 in order to opt into this Mixin feature.

-To make an enum extension, create an `enum`, annotate it with `@Mixin`, and add your constants to it as if they were part of the targeted enum class.
+To make an enum extension, create an `enum` in your mixin package, annotate it with `@Mixin`, and add your constants to it as if they were part of the targeted enum class.
 For example, let's add a new entry to `RecipeBookType`:

 <<< @/reference/latest/src/main/java/com/example/docs/mixin/class_tweakers/RecipeBookTypeMixin.java#enum-extension-no-impls-example-mixin